pawelkrol/afterimage/README.md

 COPYRIGHT AND LICENCE
 ---------------------

-Copyright (C) 2013-2016, 2018 by Pawel Krol.
+Copyright (C) 2013-2019 by Pawel Krol.

-This library is free open source software; you can redistribute it and/or modify it under the same terms as Scala itself, either Scala version 2.12.4 or, at your option, any later version of Scala you may have available.
+This library is free open source software; you can redistribute it and/or modify it under [the same terms](https://github.com/pawelkrol/attitude-afterimage/blob/master/LICENSE.md) as Scala itself, either Scala version 2.13.0 or, at your option, any later version of Scala you may have available.

 PLEASE NOTE THAT IT COMES WITHOUT A WARRANTY OF ANY KIND!